 You are just a buttmunch!

-Monica: And you know what?
+Monica: And y'know what?
 I get excited about stupid stuff like when my People magazine comes on Saturday and the new Hold Everything catalog.

 Julio: Flowers of Evil by Baudelaire.
 Have you read it?